Krissal1234/lecture_notes_y3/computer_graphics/eBook concepts.md

 ![[Pasted image 20240518150242.png|400]]

+Coordinate systems are used to specify the position and orientation of objects in a virtual space

 Conventionally a right-handed coordinate system is used in computer graphics theory, however in practical usage one might prefer to use a left- handed system (this is done by Polyray, for instance).
 The z-axis can be thought of as receding out of the page.